-Traditional Robust Design research is heavily relying on costly (virtual/ physical) experimentation strategies and the corresponding statistical analyses.
-As these approaches are costly and usually require detailed geometry information, traditional RD is commonly criticised for not being applicable in early phases of development.
+Most practitioners as well as academics relate Robust Design to the name Taguchi, and thus to the parametric optimisation of largely matured systems based (virtual/ physical) experimentation strategies and statistical analyses.
+As these approaches are costly and usually require detailed geometry information, traditional Robust Design and Tolerancing approaches are commonly criticised for not being applicable in early phases of development.

-- discuss and test out theory as well as RD principles, methods, and tool on real case studies in a hands-on workshop format.
+- discuss and test out theory and methods on real case studies in a hands-on workshop format.

 - identify synergies and the potential for collaboration in research and education.